 loading...

 • Never leave your dogs outside alone.
-Coyotes are very active at night, and in the early evening and morning, so be sure to bring your dogs inside at night.
+Coyotes are very active at night, as well as in the early evening and morning, so be sure to bring your dogs inside at these times.

 • If you have a fenced yard, make sure it is secure all the way around.
 Double-check to make sure there are no gaps or holes where coyotes can get in, or where your dog could get out and cross paths with a coyote.